This journal is a member of the Committee on Publication Ethics (COPE).

 - On acceptance and publication

 6.1 SAGE Production

 - Further information

-Before submitting your manuscript to Planning Theory, please ensure you have read the Aims & Scope
+Before submitting your manuscript to Psychology Learning & Teaching, please ensure you have read the Aims & Scope.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 1.3.1 Make your article discoverable

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.